 Your BODYTEC trainer is always full of smiles and bursting with energy to take you through your 20-minute session, right?
-Working with dozens of clients throughout the day can be tough work.
+Working with dozens of members throughout the day can be tough work.
 So, we wanted to know what secret snacks our BODYTEC trainers rely on and can share with you so you can fuel your body the same way.
-Snacking throughout the day notoriously derails your healthy eating plan too, but their trainer-approved mini meals will help you keep on track.
+Snacking throughout the day notoriously derails your healthy eating plan too, but their trainer-approved mini-meals will help you keep on track.
 Yum!

 FOR MUSCLE RECOVERY

 “My favourite healthy snack that I have recently discovered is Healthgirl With A Sweettooth’s Cacao Crunch Protein Balls.
 These are the perfect on-the-go snack to keep your sugar cravings at bay and add extra protein to your diet.
 These are a great idea for a post BODYTEC training session, as they will aid the muscle recovery and replenish those energy stores.”